How one TAFE course launched Wendy's award-winning career

 It would be the first TAFE course of many—15 to be exact.

 Her appetite for learning led her to certificates and diplomas across a variety of study areas, from administration management and accounting to entrepreneurship, retail and work health and safety.

 The student becomes the teacher

 Hoping to train accounting software as part of her bookkeeping role, Wendy started her TAE (Certificate IV in Training and Assessment) at CDU.

-She unexpectedly fell in love with the idea of being a VET trainer.
+She unexpectedly fell in love with the idea of being a TAFE trainer.

 “I never really thought I’d be a teacher and it wasn’t something I decided to do,” Wendy admits.

 Once I started, I knew it was what I wanted to do.